 Diabetes and Hair loss – is there a link?

-Hair loss can affect anyone including those suffering from diabetes (type 1 or 2).
-Whether you acquired diabetes through autoimmune causes (Type 1 Diabetes) or through diet and lifestyle (Type 2 Diabetes) you can suffer hair loss from the stress your body is put under from sustained high sugar levels.
+Hair loss can affect anyone, including those suffering from diabetes (type 1 or 2).
+Whether you acquired diabetes through autoimmune causes (Type 1 Diabetes) or through diet and lifestyle (Type 2 Diabetes), you can suffer hair loss from the stress your body is put under from sustained high sugar levels.

 The potential link between diabetes and hair loss

-Additionally, if you have diabetes type 1 (an autoimmune disease) you also are predisposed to alopecia areata.
+Additionally, if you have type 1 diabetes (an autoimmune disease), you are also predisposed to alopecia areata.
 This is also an autoimmune disease whereby your body starts to attack the hair on your head.

-In a female, other conditions like Polycystic Ovary Syndrome (PCOS) can also contribute to high sugar levels and this also worsens hair loss.
+In a female, other conditions like Polycystic Ovary Syndrome (PCOS) can also contribute to high sugar levels, and this also worsens hair loss.
 Together with the high levels of Testosterone in PCOS, you may notice a degree of hair loss.

 So, what can you do to control your diabetes and potentially any hair loss?